Unemployment, Its Causes, and Its Consequences

 - People who would like work, but haven't looked for it in the last month.
 They include the "marginally attached," who did look in the past year.
 They had school, ill health, or transportation problems that kept them from looking in the past month.
 Others are "discouraged workers."
 They don't believe there are any jobs.

 - Groups who aren't looking for work.
 They include students, homemakers, and retired people.

 - Anyone under 16 is not included in the labor force, even if they are working.

 How Unemployment Statistics Are Used

 The government, central banks, and businesses use unemployment statistics to gauge the health of the economy.
 If the unemployment rate gets too high, at around 6 percent or more, the government will try to create jobs.
 The Federal Reserve will first step in with expansionary monetary policy and lower the federal funds rate.

 If this doesn't work, then the federal government will use expansionary fiscal policy.
 It can directly create jobs by hiring employees for public works projects.
 It can indirectly create jobs by stimulating demand with extended unemployment benefits.
 These benefits aid the unemployed until they can find jobs.
 These are some of the unemployment solutions the government has at its disposal.

 Nationally, unemployment is caused when the economy slows down, and businesses are forced to cut costs by reducing payroll expenses.
 The 2008 financial crisis created the worst unemployment since the 1980s.
-The history of recessions reveal that they always cause an increase in unemployment rates.
+The history of recessions reveals that they always cause an increase in unemployment rates.

 Competition in particular industries or companies can also cause unemployment.
 Advanced technology, such as computers or robots, cause unemployment by replacing worker tasks with machines.
 Jobs outsourcing is a significant cause of unemployment.
 It's especially common in technology, call centers, and human resources.